UNINETTSigma2/documentation/jobs/performance.md

 and we expect it to time out after 1 hour (see `--time` above).
 In this case we get no report.

-To get a report on Fram, we can do this instead:
+To get a report, we can do this instead:

 ```bash
 # ...